assyrianic/SMCling/README.md

-# .SMExtension.SMCling
+# SMCling
-SourceMod extension that embeds the Cling C++ interpreter to run C++ source code as plugins.
+'SMCling' is a SourceMod extension that embeds the Cling C++ interpreter to run C++ source code as plugins.

 ## Building
 To build SMCling, you need to [build the Cling interpreter first](https://root.cern.ch/cling-build-instructions)